There are lots of treats but no tricks on this list of sweet and savory Halloween snacks.

 This fun recipe takes basic bark and levels up.

-It turns the candy treat into something special by adding candy corn, edible eyes, chopped candy bars, and multicolored M&Ms.
+It turns the candy into something special by adding multi-colored swirls, candy eyes, and other festive touches.

-Not only is this easy to make, but it’s also very versatile.
+Not only is this easy to make, it’s also versatile.

-Add your favorite candies to make it your own, and let the kids choose their picks, too.
-This one is fun for the whole family!
+Add your favorite candies, and let the kids choose their picks, too.
+Fun for the whole family!

 Sticky sweet caramel corn is the ultimate go-to holiday snack, enjoyed from Halloween right through to Christmas.

-It’s so easy to make, you can whip up a big batch and parcel out individual servings as gifts.
+It’s so easy to make that you can whip up a big batch and parcel out individual servings as gifts.

-Keep your friends, neighbors, kids, and relatives happy this year with sweet and chewy goodness!
+Keep your friends, neighbors, kids, and relatives happy with sweet and chewy goodness this year!

 Fresh and fruity, these spooky strawberries are a lot of fun to make and eat.